MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

 ### Bellman-Ford algorithm
+Bellman-Ford runs in $$\Theta(E\cdot V)$$.
+Unlike Dijkstra, it allows negative edge weights, as long as no negative-weight cycle (a cycle where the weights add up to a negative number) is reachable from the source.
+The algorithm is easy to implement in distributed settings (e.g. IP routing): each vertex repeatedly asks their neighbors for the best path.

 - **Input**: Directed graph with weighted edges, source *s*, no negative cycles.
 - **Ouput**: The shortest path from *s* to *t*

-The algorithm starts by trivial initialization:
+It starts by trivial initialization, in which the distance of every vertex is set to infinity, and their predecessor is non-existent:

 {% highlight python linenos %}
 def init_single_source(G, s):
     for each v in G.V:
-        v.d = infinity
+        v.distance = infinity
         v.predecessor = Nil
     s.d = 0
 {% endhighlight %}

-Bellman-Ford updates shortest-path estimates iteratively by using `relax`.
-We allow negative weight, as long as no negative-weight cycle (a cycle where the weights add up to a negative number) is reachable from the source.
+Bellman-Ford updates shortest-path estimates iteratively by using `relax`:

 {% highlight python linenos %}
 def relax(u, v, w):
-    if v.d > u.d + w(u, v):
+    if v.distance > u.distance + w(u, v): # if our attempt improves the distance
-        v.d = u.d + w(u, v)
+        v.distance = u.distance + w(u, v)
         v.predecessor = u
 {% endhighlight %}

 This function reduces the distance of `v` if it is possible to reach it in a shorter path thanks to the `(u, v)` edge.
 It runs in $$\mathcal{O}(1)$$.

+The entire algorithm is then:

 {% highlight python linenos %}
 def bellman_ford(G, w, s):